 Firstly, taking supplemental melatonin is able to increase blood melatonin levels, both at day-time and night-time.
 Also, supplemental melatonin at doses ranging from 2 to 10 mg’s is fairly effective at reducing insomnia (study, study, study).

-NOTE: It’s common sense to think that more melatonin would be better for deeper sleep.
+NOTE: It’s common sense to think that more melatonin would be better for a deeper sleep.
 However this isn’t the case, and high dosages might actually cause drowsiness in the day-time.
 It’s recommended that you work the dose up from small amounts first to see what is effective for you.

 Melatonin is very effective, especially for reducing the time it takes for the user to fall asleep, aka. reducing onset sleep latency.
 For shift-workers, it’s almost a must-have supplement.
 Opt for a non-time released form of melatonin (affiliate link).

 Sleep is perhaps the most important thing to optimize for good overall health and healthy testosterone production.
 Simply put, better (and more) sleep usually makes everything better.